-There’s something so satisfying about repairing a damaged garment so that it looks like new, or creating your very own custom garment from scratch.
+There’s something so satisfying about repairing a damaged garment so that it looks new or creating your very own custom garment from scratch.
 It’s a skill that few people have today, but it’s a valuable skill to have.
 If you enjoy sewing, you don’t have to only pursue it as a hobby.
 By starting a sewing business of your own, you can transform that hobby into a career.
 Sewing businesses have minimal startup costs, and you can even start your business part-time out of your own home.
-All of these benefits make for a business venture that’s accessible and practical, and that could help you to become self-sustaining so that you can pursue your sewing business full-time.
+All of these benefits make for a business venture that’s accessible and practical, and that could help you become self-sustaining so that you can pursue your sewing business full-time.

 Sewing businesses can take on many different forms.
 Some of these businesses provide services to other businesses in need of products or samples, creating items to spec.
 Other businesses specialize in selling the garments and goods that they design and create.
-Many home-based sewing businesses are run entirely by the business owner, while other businesses do expand to hire multiple employees for larger volume work.
+Many home-based sewing businesses are run entirely by the business owner, while other businesses expand to hire multiple employees for larger volume work.

 According to Data USA, the sewing machine operator workforce totals 144,000 sewers who are an average of 47.1 years old.
 The average female salary in the industry is $25,549, while the average male salary is $30,975.
-The highest-paying locations were in Rowan County, North Carolina; Franklin, Vance and Warren Counties in North Carolina; and in Brighton Park, New City, Bridgeport and McKinley Park, Illinois.
+The highest-paying locations were in Rowan County, North Carolina; Franklin, Vance and Warren Counties in North Carolina; and Brighton Park, New City, Bridgeport and McKinley Park, Illinois.

 Sewing machine operators most frequently world in the apparel accessories and manufacturing, textile product mill, fabric mill, and furniture industries.
-Of those industries, operators working in the apparel piece good, leather tanning and finishing, and dry cleaning and laundry services tended to make the highest incomes.
+Of those industries, operators working in the apparel piece goods, leather tanning and finishing, and dry cleaning and laundry services tended to make the highest incomes.
 Sewers who make goods to sell may choose to sell them through stores, but increasingly sewers are selling their goods online through sites like eBay and Etsy.

 The Strategic Sewing & Quilting Summit reports that the COVID-19 pandemic has also greatly affected the sewing industry.
 Sewers who have relied on brick-and-mortar sales are being forced to pivot to online sales and course offerings.
 There’s been an increased need for virtual sewing classes and complimentary services, like sewing machine repair, as more people want to volunteer to help create personal protective equipment.
-Sewers have responded by offering more online products and services and by sending out more newsletters with project ideas.
+Sewers have responded by offering more online products and services and sending out more newsletters with project ideas.

 Skills, experience, and education useful in running a sewing business